dendronhq/dendron-site/vault/dendron.rfc.14-seed-bank.md

 When working with code, the concepts of modules and packages are standard in every modern programming language - these abstractions make it possible to package frequently used code into re-usable modules.

-The Dendron Seed Bankis an effort to do the same with knowledge.
+The Dendron Seed Bank is an effort to do the same with knowledge.

 ## [Lookup](https://handbook.dendron.so/notes/b89ba854-72fb-4ebc-a8a0-55960b89e9dc.html#lookup)